tvlabs/edge264/README.md

 Technical details
 -----------------

 edge264 is built and tested with GNU GCC and LLVM Clang, supports 32/64 bit architectures, and requires 128 bit SIMD support.
-GCC generally makes slightly faster code thanks to the support of Global Register Variables.
+GCC generally makes faster code thanks to the support for Global Register Variables.
 GLFW3 development headers should be installed to compile `edge264_play`.

 ```sh
 $ ffmpeg -i video.mp4 -vcodec copy -bsf h264_mp4toannexb -an video.264 # optional, converts from MP4 format